kabisa/theguild.nl/drafts/generating-css-from-scratch-with-postcss.md

 # Generating CSS from scratch with PostCSS

-For a soon-to-be open-sourced project I had to generate a CSS stylesheet from some data.
+For a soon-to-be open-sourced project I had to generate a CSS stylesheet based on user input.

 Initially I started out with good 'ol string templating and interpolation but it soon became pretty complex, as I needed to conditionally add certain properties and declarations.